975-951-Great Vocals

 Writer/Composer: Neil Young

-Neil young at his most mellow, with subtle samples from the musical instruments, in a hopefully engaging song, becoming more of a classic each day.
-What a wonderful trip for this outstanding Folk/Rocker and singer/songwriter.
-Some singers, blessed with a distinctive, emotional authenticity in their delivery, are not known for a beautiful voice, but are known by certainty of their unique sound, Neil is one of those vocalists.
-This Folk number was spot-on in attracting Soft Rock, Pop, and Country fans, and it’s ours for the asking…Marvelously Jubilant!
+Neil young at his most mellow, with subtle samples from the musical instruments, in an engaging song about hope and love, becoming more of a classic each day.
+What a wonderful trip for this outstanding Folk / Rocker and singer / songwriter.
+Some singers, blessed with a distinctive, emotional authenticity in their delivery, are not known for a beautiful voice, but are known by the certainty of their unique sound—Neil is one of those vocalists.
+From its opening verse, “Come a little bit closer / Hear what I have to say / Just like children sleepin’ / We could dream this night away,” this wonderful gentle song captures our heart.
+This Folk number was spot-on in attracting Soft Rock, Pop, and Country fans, and it’s ours for the asking…Marvelous, Radiant and Adorable!